 Page

-Notice of Annual Meeting of Shareholders of Extendicare Inc.
+Notice of Annual and Special Meeting of Shareholders of Extendicare Inc

-General Proxy Matters
+General Proxy Matters 2

 Solicitation of Proxies

 Record Date and Voting Rights

-Questions and Answers on The Virtual Meeting
+Questions and Answers on the Virtual Meeting

 Voting Instructions for Registered Shareholders

 Voting Instructions for Non-registered Shareholders

 Revocation of Proxy

 Exercise of Discretion by Proxyholders

 Principal Holders of Common Shares

+Business of the Meeting

 Financial Statements

-Appointment of Auditors.
+Appointment of Auditors

 External Auditor Services Fees

 Election of Directors

 Majority Voting Policy

 Nominees for Election as Directors

 Corporate Orders and Bankruptcies

 Board Skills Matrix

+Reconfirmation of the Company's Amended and Restated Shareholder Rights Plan

 Shareholder Advisory Vote on the Approach to Executive Compensation

-Compensation Discussion and Analysis
+Compensation Discussion and Analysis 15

-Human Resources Committee Letter to Shareholders 14
+Human Resources Committee Letter to Shareholders

 Composition of the Human Resources Committee

 2019 Review of Executive Compensation Programs

-Independent Compensation Consultant

-Executive Compensation-related Fees.

 Overview of Executive Compensation Programs

-Compensation for 2019 22
+Compensation for 2020

 Performance Graph

 Summary Compensation Table of Named Executive Officers

 Incentive Plan Awards

 Outstanding Share-based Awards

-Value Vested During 2019
+Value Vested During 2020

 Pension Plan Benefits

 Defined Benefit Plans Table

-Termination and Change of Control Benefits
+Termination and Change of Control Benefits 30

-Employment Agreements 30
+Employment Agreements

 Quantification of Potential Payments upon Termination or Change of Control

 Compensation of Directors of Extendicare

 Components of Directors' Fees

 Outstanding Share-based Awards

-Anti-hedging and Anti-monetization.
+Anti-hedging and Anti-monetization

 Director Share Ownership Policy

-Indebtedness of Directors and Executive Officers
+Securities Authorized for Issuance Under Equity Compensation Plans Indebtedness of Directors and Executive Officers 34

 Interest of Certain Persons or Companies in Matters to be Acted Upon

 Directors' and Officers' Liability Insurance

 Non-GAAP Measures

 Audit Committee Information.

 Governance Disclosure

 Other Business

 Shareholder Proposals

 Additional Information

 Approval of Directors

 Glossary of Terms

+·

+Schedule A: Summary of the Principal Terms of the Amended and Restated Shareholder Rights Plan

-Schedule A: Statement of Corporate Governance Practices
+Schedule B: Statement of Corporate Governance Practices

-Schedule B: Mandate of the Board of Directors
+Schedule C: Mandate of the Board of Directors U-I

-Delication De leading of the Doute of Director James

-NOTICE OF ANNUAL MEETING OF SHAREHOLDERS OF EXTENDICARE INC.
+NOTICE OF ANNUAL AND SPECIAL MEETING OF SHAREHOLDERS OF EXTENDICARE INC.

-NOTICE IS HEREBY GIVEN that the Annual Meeting (the "Meeting") of the holders of common shares (collectively, the "Shareholders") of Extendicare Inc. ("Extendicare" or the "Company") will be held on:

-Thursday, May 28, 2020, at 10:30 a.m.
-(Toronto time) Virtual only Meeting via live audio webcast online at http://web.lumiagm.com/272823485 for the following purposes:
+NOTICE IS HEREBY GIVEN that the Annual and Special Meeting (the "Meeting") of the holders of common shares (collectively, the "Shareholders") of Extendicare Inc. ("Extendicare" or the "Company") will be held on Thursday, May 27, 2021, at 10:30 a.m.
+(Toronto time) by virtual only meeting via live audio webcast at www.virtualshareholdermeeting.com/EXE2021 for the following purposes:

-- (1) to receive the consolidated financial statements of the Company for the year ended December 31, 2019 and the report of the auditors thereon; - (2) to appoint the auditors of the Company and authorize the directors to fix the auditors remuneration; - (3) to elect the directors of the Company; - (4) to approve an advisory (non-binding) resolution to accept the approach of the Company to executive compensation disclosed in the accompanying management information and proxy circular (the "Information Circular"); and - (5) to transact such further business as may properly come before the Meeting or any adjournment thereof.
+- (1) to receive the consolidated financial statements of the Company for the year ended December 31, 2020 and the report of the auditors thereon; - (2) to appoint the auditors of the Company and authorize the directors to fix the auditors remuneration; - (3) to elect the directors of the Company; - (4) to consider and, if deemed advisable, pass, with or without variation, an ordinary resolution approving the reconfirmation of the amended and restated shareholder rights plan agreement of the Company dated as of May 24, 2018, all as more particularly described and set forth in the accompanying management information and proxy circular of the Company (the "Information Circular"); - (5) to approve an advisory (non-binding) resolution to accept the approach of the Company to executive compensation disclosed in the Information Circular; and - (6) to transact such further business as may properly come before the Meeting or any adjournment thereof.